An exploratory study of a tellurium-loaded liquid scintillator based on water and p-dioxane: Solubility phase diagram

 \section{Solubility phase diagram}

-The scintillator for $0\upnu\upbeta\upbeta$ study requires both a high concentration of tellurium and a high fraction of organic solvent.
-A high tellurim loading is critical for enhancing the sensitivity to $0\upnu\upbeta\upbeta$, while a high organic solvent content generally improves the light yield of the scintillator, thereby contributing to better energy resolution.
-However, these two requirements are intrinsically contradictory.
-Although p-dioxane is fully miscible with water, its presence substantially limits the solubility of TeA.
-To address this incompatibility, a systematic composition scan of TeA aqueous solution and 1,4-dioxane mixtures was performed to delineate the phase boundary and identify the conditions under which stable, homogeneous solutions can be formed.
+Scintillators for $0\upnu\upbeta\upbeta$ searches require both a high tellurium loading and a large fraction of organic solvent.
+High tellurium content increases sensitivity, whereas a higher organic fraction generally enhances light yield and thus energy resolution.
+However, these requirements are mutually constraining: increasing the water fraction improves TeA solubility but typically suppresses scintillation performance.
+Although p-dioxane is fully miscible with water, the presence of water limits the solubility of TeA.
+To map this incompatibility, we performed a systematic composition scan of TeA aqueous solutions and p-dioxane mixtures to delineate the phase boundary and identify conditions under which stable, homogeneous solutions can be formed.

-To construct the ternary solubility phase diagram, a concentrated aqueous solution of TeA was first prepared at a mass fraction of 22.2\% (approximately 1 mol/L) and filtered to remove insoluble impurities.
-This stock solution was then diluted with deionized water at selected ratios to serve as the initial solution, which was always clear.
-A known amount of p-dioxane was added to the solution, followed by stirring for five minutes and settling for another five minutes.
-The appearance of any precipitate was carefully observed.
-Particular caution was taken near the precipitation boundary, as locally formed precipitates could redissolve through diffusion.
+To construct the ternary solubility phase diagram, a TeA stock solution (22.2\% by mass, containing 12.3\% Te) was prepared.
+This stock was then diluted with ultrapure water at selected ratios to produce clear initial solutions.
+A known amount of p-dioxane was added, followed by stirring for five minutes and settling for another five minutes.
+Solutions were monitored for the appearance of precipitates.
+Special attention was paid near the precipitation boundary, where locally formed precipitates could redissolve by diffusion.
 Each composition was classified as either soluble or insoluble based on the presence or absence of visible precipitation.
-By repeatedly adding p-dioxane in increments, a series of compositions along a line from the water–TeA axis toward the p-dioxane apex of the triangular ternary phase diagram was generated.
-Performing this procedure with multiple initial water–TeA solutions enabled an efficient and systematic scan of the full phase space.
+By repeatedly adding p-dioxane in increments, we generated a series of compositions along a line from the water--TeA axis toward the p-dioxane apex of the ternary diagram.
+Repeating this procedure for multiple initial water--TeA mixtures enabled an efficient and systematic scan of the phase space.

-The resulting phase diagram is shown in Figure \ref{fig:phasediagram}.
-A clear boundary is observed between the soluble and insoluble regions.
-In scintillator formulation, compositions should be selected within the soluble region close to this boundary, as this allows for the highest possible organic solvent content while maintaining the desired tellurium loading.
+The resulting phase diagram is shown in Figure~\ref{fig:phasediagram}.
+A clear boundary separates the soluble and insoluble regions.
+For scintillator formulation, compositions should be selected within the soluble region close to this boundary, which allows maximizing the organic solvent content while maintaining the desired tellurium loading.
+Unless otherwise noted, loadings are reported as wt\%~Te; for reference, $w_{\ce{Te}} \approx 0.556\,w_{\ce{TeA}}$ for TeA (\ce{Te(OH)6}).